 When the work to achieve this new goal is realized, motivation can suffer.
 Motivation only will get you started.
 Maintaining motivation only occurs when the stages below are met, and this takes time.
 The challenge here is that time often brings pitfalls in the form of administrative headaches, physical injuries or illness.
 As time progresses, you might feel like you are starting from scratch again, but you have to keep moving forward.

-Persistence: Persistence is defined by Webster’s Dictionary as: The quality that allows someone to continue doing something even though it is difficult or opposed by other people.
-If motivation is the start, persistence is the day after.
-No matter how many rejections you get in the process, you have to keep pushing forward.
-Starting off moving in the right direction toward your goal has to be done EVERY DAY.
+Persistence: If motivation is the start, persistence is the day after.
+No matter how many rejections you receive, keep pushing forward.
+Starting off moving in the right direction toward your goal has to be done every day.
 Everything you do should move you toward accomplishing your goal.
-With daily persistence you build habits.
-GOOD HABITS.
+You build good habits through daily persistence.

 Finally, you achieve mental toughness.
 Before reaching this final stage of the process, you must master the above stages.
 There will be times when you are physically beat down and exhausted, and your mental toughness will help you find that second wind or "the fuel when the tank is empty."
 Often, this is part of the pinnacle of the challenge that you set in front of yourself years ago.
 It will come to this very moment.
 Just you and no one else.

 How bad do you want it?
 I am a firm believer that you cannot measure someone's heart, but you can test it to an extreme level.
 Some believe that you are either born with this mental toughness or not.
 In my experience both personally and as a coach, it is a bit of both.

 Mental toughness can be built, but it may take years.
 Building a never-quit work ethic is the end result of any difficult accomplishment that takes everything from you to overcome.
 Find a goal, set a course, stay focused and never quit.

 - Top Ten List of Mental Toughness